marcheiligers/dr-input/README.md

 ## Thanks

 * @danhealy for Zif.
 The Zif Input was the starting point for this.
 Though you wouldn't be able to tell now, it was a really solid place to start.
 * @leviondiscord (on Discord, aka @leviongithub) for suggesting `#delete_prefix` when I would have done something much dumber.
-And also providing other interesting methods I'm likely to use at some point
+And also providing other interesting methods I'm likely to use at some point.
 * @DarkGriffin (on Discord) for requesting this control in the first place, and not being shy about the _crazy_ desired feature list (of which, I feel like, I've only touched the surface).
 * @aquillo (on Discord) for asking me (and others) to review his code, where I learnt that the value returned by `keyboard.key` is the `tick_count` the key was pressed which made implementing key repeat much simpler than the silly thing I would've done.